Answers to your Questions & Helpful Checklists

 Can a person infected with COVID-19 give it to a cat?

 Research is underway to determine how easily transmitted COVID-19 is from humans to cats, and to determine how common it is for infected cats to experience COVID-19 symptoms.
-We are cautiously optimistic that the risks COVID-19 presents to cats are fairly limited.
-COVID-19 has now been infecting people around the world for over four months and we have yet to hear reports of cat fatalities, despite the many thousands of ill people who live with cats.
+Based on the current information we have, we are cautiously optimistic that the risks COVID-19 presents to cats are limited.

-We think a calm, ongoing assessment of the situation coupled with common sense advice to avoid interaction with your pets if you have or suspect you have COVID-19 is the most reasonable path forward.
+We think the most reasonable approach is a calm, ongoing assessment of the situation coupled with common sense advice to avoid interaction with your pets if you have or suspect you have COVID-19.

 If I get sick, can I keep caring for my pet cat?